Lilyncsu/LilyMa.github.io/about.md

 ### More Information

 I just joined the [Mu Sigma Rho](https://www.stat.purdue.edu/msr/) group at NC State.
 I'm taking three Statistics courses this summer: Data Science for Statisticians, SAS Programming 2, and Fundamentals of Linear Models and Regression.
 I think these classes and all other statistical courses are super helpful to further my career.
+I'll graduate in August, and I am actively looking for jobs in Data Science.
 You can see more about my work experience, technical skills, and academic activities through my [LinkedIn](https://www.linkedin.com/in/xingli-ma-712b20112/).

 ### Contact me